mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 ### Utility builder

-In order to provide a simplier usage for the user you can defined an utility builder for every custom type as follow:
+To provide a simpler usage experience for consumers of your custom type, you can define a utility builder function for it, similar to Mondrian's built-in types:

 ```ts showLineNumbers
 export type PortOptions = { allowWellKnownPorts: boolean }